kholostovamk/Final-Project-Starter/DesignDocuments/proposal.md

 ## What are the initial features for the application?
 - See all available pets
 - View pet details
-- Save the list of pets as CSV or JSON
+- Save filtered list of pets as CSV or JSON

 ---